Prickly Wing Murex Shell, Pteropurpura erinaceoides

 Phylogeny: The Prickly Wing Murex Shell, Pteropurpura erinaceoides (Valenciennes, 1832) is a gastropod mollusk that is a member of the Muricidae Family of Rocks Shells.
 The genus Pteropurpura is one of one hundred ninety-eight genera in this family, and there are sixteen species in this genus.
 They are known in Mexico as Murícido Espinoso.
 The species name erinaceoides is Latin meaning hedgehog-like.

 Description: Prickly Wing Murex Shells are dainty and are comprised of five or six whorls.
 They have a moderately high spire.
 These shells are sculpted with spiral ridges.
 Between the frilled and recurved varices, there is a series of low, blunt, knobs, topped by a larger, blunt, knob on the shoulder.
 They have a moderately long, closed, siphon canal and an oval aperture.
 The exterior of the outer lip of the aperture has slight dentition (teeth).
-The exterior of the shell is cream to brown in color, with some specimens displaying lighter and darker coloration as blotches or streaks.
-The interior is white.
-Prickly Wing Murexes reach a maximum of 6.4 cm (2.5 inches) in length and 3.6 cm (1.5 inches) in height.
+The exterior of the shell is cream to brown in color, with some specimens displaying lighter and darker coloration as blotches or streaks; the interior is white.
+Prickly Wing Murex Shell reach a maximum of 6.4 cm (2.5 inches) in length and 3.6 cm (1.5 inches) in height.

 Synonyms: Murex californicus, Murex erinaceoides, and Muricidea erinaceoides, and Pteropurpura (Pteropurpura) erinaceoides.